 Taking care of your furnace can help more than you’d think in the months in between furnace service appointments.
-One of the simplest, and crucial, ways to care for your furnace is in switching out your furnace filter.
-Having a filthy air filter could contribute to a host of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills every month.
+One of the simplest, and critical, ways to take care of your furnace is in switching out your furnace filter.
+Having a filthy air filter could contribute to a host of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters usually need to be changed every month and 3 inch filters need to be replaced every three months, based on the recommendations of the filter manufacturer.
+1 inch filters usually need to be replaced every month and 3 inch filters should be replaced every three months, depending on the recommendations of the filter maker.

-- Home habits: if you have pets in your home, it could make sense to replace your filter more often because of pet dander.
-If you have someone in the house that has allergies or asthma, think about switching out your home’s air filter more frequently to help potentially decrease their symptoms.
+- Home habits: if you have pets in your home, it could make sense to change your filter more often because of pet dander.
+If you have someone in the house that has allergies or asthma, consider switching out your home’s air filter more often to help potentially decrease their symptoms.

-Now you’re likely wondering how to swap out your furnace filter.
-Obviously this will differ depending on what furnace you have, but typically:
+Now you’re probably wondering how to swap out your furnace filter.
+Obviously this will differ depending on what furnace you have, but normally:

-At Climate Control Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Climate Control Service Experts, we offer membership plans that include swapping out standard furnace filters.
+Give us a call today at 251-202-7503 or set up an appointment with us online.

-- Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.
+- Open or pull off the air filter panel near the bottom of your furnace to uncover an open compartment.

-- There will be a little space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.
+- There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and remove it from the compartment.

-- When putting in the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
-In most cases, the arrow should point to the main part (or top) of the furnace.
+- When putting in the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the proper direction.
+In the majority of cases, the arrow should point to the main part (or top) of the furnace.